 7.9OBLIGATION TO REPORT TRUTHFUL INFORMATION

 All University community members are expected to provide truthful information in any report or proceeding under this policy.
-Submitting or providing false or misleading information in bad faith or with a view to personal gain or intentional harm to another in connection with an incident of Sexual Harassment is prohibited and subject to disciplinary sanctions under the University’s policies and disciplinary action under the appropriate Employee disciplinary policy.
+Submitting or providing false or misleading information in bad faith or with a view to personal gain or intentional harm to another in connection with an incident of Sex Discrimination or Sexual Harassment is prohibited and subject to disciplinary sanctions under the University’s policies and disciplinary action under the appropriate Employee disciplinary policy.
 This provision does not apply to reports made or information provided in good faith, even if the facts alleged in the report are not later substantiated.

 The Title IX Office and decision maker(s) may consult and/or coordinate consultation for decision makers for medical, forensic, technological or other experts when expertise on a topic is needed in order to achieve a fuller understanding of the issues under investigation.
-Neither Reporting nor Respondents will be allowed to offer expert testimony or expert witnesses at any stage of the resolution process.
+Neither Reporting Parties nor Respondents will be allowed to offer expert testimony or expert witnesses at any stage of the resolution process.

 The Investigator(s), Office of Student Rights & Responsibilities, Office of the Provost, Human Resources, and Hearing Chair have the responsibility to determine the relevance of any proffered evidence and to include or exclude certain types of evidence.
 In general, the Investigator(s) will not consider statements of personal opinion, rather than direct observations or reasonable inferences from the facts, or statements as to any party’s general reputation for any character evidence.